SAP/ui5-tooling/docs/pages/Configuration.md

 You can find an overview of the available versions for each framework here:

-- [SAPUI5 Version Overview](http://ui5.sap.com/versionoverview.html) (**Note:** The UI5 Tooling can only consume SAPUI5 starting with version 1.76.0.)
+- [SAPUI5 Version Overview](http://ui5.sap.com/versionoverview.html) (**Note:** The UI5 Tooling can only consume SAPUI5 starting with Version 1.76.0.)
 - [OpenUI5 Version Overview](https://openui5.hana.ondemand.com/versionoverview.html)

 ### Dependencies

-All libraries required by your project should be listed in the libraries section of the framework configuration.
+All libraries required by your project must be listed in the libraries section of the framework configuration.

 ```yaml
 framework: